Bobby Brazier: EastEnders

 In 2022, Brazier made his acting debut in the BBC One soap opera EastEnders, taking over the role of Freddie Slater, the son of established character Little Mo Mitchell (Kacey Ainsworth), after the character last appeared as a baby.
 The show's executive producer, Chris Clenshaw, who came across Brazier's profile on social media, said of his casting: "There was some of what I saw in Bobby that I thought would be perfect for Freddie.
 His energy, his twinkle, his spiritual side.
 So then we brought Bobby in to audition along with some others and he just blew us away with his performance.
 He is Freddie Slater."
 The role won him the Rising Star at the 28th National Television Awards.
 Brazier also portrayed Freddie in the 2024 spin-off web miniseries The Point of Mo Return.
 In June 2025, it was announced that he would be written out of EastEnders later in the year.
+His last appearance in the series aired on 2 December 2025.